michaeljones/gleam-phoenix-mix/README.md

 This repository has been created to demonstrate a way of including gleam files in your elixir project by configuring mix to run the gleam compiler and include the output in the build.

+You can check out the accompanying blog post here: https://dev.to/contact-stack/mixing-gleam-elixir-3fe3

 ## How to use this repository

 We're assuming you have the `gleam` compiler available in your environment to execute.
 Run this to